juanbkm/donor2019/content/modalities/trust-funds/multi-partner-trust-funds.md

 main_image: images/modalities/mptf.jpg
 pageid: dr-mptf
 summary: |
-  Bigger and more flexible multi-partner trust funds introduced in the 2000s have promoted collaboration among ADB’s financing partners and attracted new and nontraditional partners from the private sector, including philanthropic organizations.
+  Multi-partner trust funds introduced in the 2000s have promoted collaboration among ADB’s financing partners and attracted new and nontraditional partners from the private sector, including philanthropic organizations.

+  Of the $181 million allocated by trust funds to sovereign projects, $57 million (32%) came from multi-partner trust funds.

+  In 2019, 14 projects were approved with funding from multi-partner trusts funds.
+The High-Level Technology Fund provided a total of $12.1 million for 12 projects, the Asia Pacific Project Preparation Facility for $45 million for one project, and the Cooperation Fund in Support of Managing for Development Results funded one project with $10,000.
+All ADB-approved projects is net of savings for financially completed projects and direct charges.
 tf:
   - item:
     type: multi